Mitigating optimistic bias in entropic risk estimation and optimization

+unless $\mbox{Var}(\ell(\vecz, \vecxi))=0$, and where the expectation is taken with respect to the randomness of the data $\mathcal{D}_N$.
 A fundamental challenge in high-stakes decision-making lies in accurately estimating risk.
-Even with a large number of samples, the empirical entropic risk can significantly underestimate the true risk, especially for decision makers with heightened risk sensitivity.
+Even with a large number of samples, the empirical entropic risk can significantly underestimate the true risk, especially for decisions with high risk exposure.
 This challenge is demonstrated in the following example.